What types of companies could be targeted by Iranian cyberattack?

 Testoni said companies can make sure they have installed "the latest technical solutions, standard firewalling and analytics capabilities" to fight against cyberthreats.
 He added that making sure a system is patched -- or, in other words, making sure a user's computer system and programs like Microsoft Word and Chrome have been updated -- will help block threats.

-"In the last years, we’ve become cyber tired," Testoni said.
+"In the last years, we've become cyber tired," Testoni said.
 "Things appear on and off the news relatively quickly.
 This is the first time this issue has been brought up to the surface in a long time. ...
 Now, we’ve got a state actor and a brewing situation.
-I’m glad there’s an awareness because we need to educate people and be better prepared about cyberattacks.
+I'm glad there's an awareness because we need to educate people and be better prepared about cyberattacks."

-Note: This story has been updated to include comments from Kara Frederick, a technology and national security fellow at the Center for a New American Security.
+Frederick, who previously worked at Facebook, also brought up the point of pro-Iranian propaganda being another form of Iranian efforts to infiltrate the U.S. through social media.

+"The influence-operation component of Iranian cyber capability is a crucial aspect to consider," she said.
+"A lot of these tactics are used to push pro-Iranian ideology. ...
+This is a way they project power in the world and in the digital environment."